 Citing from submissions in the case, Juricevic recalled that Li “wears casual male clothing and occasionally enjoys wearing female clothing”.

-Brown didn’t find the photo to be appropriate.
+The landlord didn’t find the photo to be appropriate.
 But thinking that Li was “looking for a father figure”, he responded to the text with this message: “You look gorgeous.”

 Conflicts later arose during Li’s tenancy.

-Brown claimed that he showed the photo to confirm whether Li was working at that place, an assertion that Juricevic found as “simply not plausible”.
+The landlord claimed that he showed the photo to confirm whether Li was working at that place, an assertion that Juricevic found as “simply not plausible”.

-Moreover, Juricevic noted that it was also an “attempt to interfere with his employment.”
+Moreover, Juricevic noted that it was also an “attempt to interfere with his employment”.